• Skip to primary navigation

 6. Pour the batter into the prepared cake pan (or cupcake liners if using them) about ¾ of the way full.
 The batter will expand.

 7. Bake the cake in the preheated oven for 30-35 minutes in an 8-9 inch cake pan or about 15-20 minutes for cupcakes.
-The cake is done when it bounces back and a toothpick inserted comes out clean, with a few crumbs.
+The cake is done when it bounces back, and a toothpick inserted comes out clean with a few crumbs.

 8. Allow the cake to cool before frosting.
-See notes above for my favorite grain-free frosting recipe.
+See the notes above for my favorite grain-free frosting recipe.

 Gluten-free chocolate cake with the wet ingredients being mixed and the dry ingredients in a separate bowl